cookies-xor-cream/HugoTest/content/posts/poetry/wip/living_is_a_slow_burn_and_death_a_paroxysm.md

 ---
-tags: ['TODO']
+tags: ['Euphie']
-title: "Living Is A Slow Burn, And Death A Paroxysm"
+title: "Living Is A Slow Burn, And Death: A Paroxysm"
 date: 2023-10-02
 ---